armele/mctradepost-retro/README.md

 This mod can best be described as a "pre-alpha" state.
 It functionality may change rapidly and without warning.

+Economics:
+- Refactor to be at the town hall level.
+- Update resort logic to generate some income.

-Building: Resort [In Progress:Development]
-Leisure time / resorts / vacations (Resort hut w/custom needs items)
+Building: Resort [In Progress: Multiplayer Testing] Leisure time / resorts / vacations (Resort hut w/custom needs items)
-- Research: Unlock Resort
+- Introduce stat-specific recipes
-- Job: Guest Services [In Progress:Development]
+- Job: Guest Services [In Progress:Testing]
 - Job: Mixologist
-- Citizen Action: "Burnout" (like an illness, but causes them to go to the resort instead of the hospital) [In Progress:Development]
+- Citizen Action: "Burnout" (like an illness, but causes them to go to the resort instead of the hospital) [Complete]
 - Huts to allow skill-up in non-primary/secondary stats.
+[Complete]

 ### Roadmap (Roughly Prioritized)

-Logic: Enable building level locking
+Logic: Enable building level locking and implement for new buildings.
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 Pets: animal fetchers
 Pets: happiness multiplier